MINI Electric review: running costs & insurance

 MINI Electric insurance group

 The MINI Electric, despite its lively performance and desirable badge, sits in insurance groups 22 to 23, depending on spec.
-Unsurprisingly, the Level 1 and Level 2 cars sit in group 22, with the flagship Level 3 commanding a group 23 rating.
+The Level 2 and Resolute Edition cars sit in group 22, with the Level 3 model commanding a group 23 rating.
 This is probably due to the relatively simple electric drivetrain; with fewer moving parts, there's less to go wrong, which can often result in more affordable insurance.
 Regardless, those numbers are quite low, especially when you consider a comparable petrol Cooper S is rated in group 25.
 Even the latest Renault ZOE, despite its less ‘premium’ badge, sits in groups 25-29.

 Like all new MINI and BMW models sold in the UK, the Electric has a three-year/unlimited-mileage manufacturer warranty.
-On top of this, MINI offers an extended battery warranty as standard; this guarantees the cells for eight years or 100,000 miles, whichever comes first.
-While not unusual, that’s competitive in this area of the market.
+The MG4, however, has a four-year warranty, while Kia Soul EV Urban gets a near-unbeatable seven years of cover.
+MINI does offer an extended battery warranty as standard, though; this guarantees the cells for eight years or 100,000 miles, whichever comes first.

 MINI is offering a basic four-year service package for the Electric at £10 a month.
 As part of this, customers also benefit from “all the necessary fluid top-ups, one MoT, a wash and vacuum, plus seasonal health checks”.
 Buyers can bolster the package to cover servicing plus all four tyres (£20 a month), or servicing and brakes (pads and sensors, also £20 a month).